Home -> Filing Your Return -> Stocks, Bonds etc. -> Capital Gains and Losses -> Capital Losses

 See our article on how to calculate Total Income For Tax Purposes, Net Income For Tax Purposes, and Taxable Income.
 If possible, it may be best to dispose of some investments with capital gains to offset those capital losses so they don't have to be carried forward.

-See Capital Gains Can Increase Your OAS Clawback - even if you have capital losses carried forward that will completely eliminate the capital gains.
+See Capital Gains Can Increase Your OAS Clawback - even if you have net capital losses carried forward that will completely eliminate the taxable capital gains.

 If you have unused net capital losses from previous years, the amount will be shown on your latest assessment notice from CRA.
 The amount shown on the assessment notice is the net capital loss, which in recent years has been 1/2 (inclusion rate) of the capital loss.
 In order to use some or all of these losses on the current year tax return, you would claim the amount of the net capital loss on line 25300 of your tax return.
 This amount claimed cannot exceed the amount of taxable capital gains that you are showing on line 12700 of your return.

 An allowable capital loss is the capital loss times the inclusion rate for the year in which the loss occurred.
 The inclusion rates for capital gains and losses have changed over the years.
 When an inclusion rate change is announced by the federal government, the new rate would usually be effective on or after the day after the announcement.
-The following table shows the inclusion rates for each period:
+The following table shows the inclusion rates for each period, starting in 1972 when capital gains first became taxable in Canada:

 Your assessment notice should indicate if your inclusion rate differs from the current inclusion rate of 1/2.
 For 2000, where there were 3 different rates, your assessment notice should show a combined inclusion rate for all net capital losses of that year.